- Nonprofit 501(c)(3) founded in 1955 by a group of parents and community supporters.

 - 67% developmental disabilities, 17% chronic mental illness, 16% other (learning disability, physical disability, hearing impairment, blindness, brain injury, AODA).

 Programs and Services

-- 80+ life enrichment classes to choose from, daily living skills, art therapy.
+- 60+ life enrichment classes to choose from including daily living skills, art therapy.

-- Work opportunities at North Plant, Packaging, Janitorial, Kitchen, and Clerical.
+- Work opportunities in Subcontract Manufacturing, Packaging, Janitorial, Kitchen, Clerical.

-- Rate of pay is $11.61 for subcontract and packaging work paid on a piece rate basis.
-RCS holds a Special Wage Certificate from the Department of Labor, which allows RCS to pay participants based on productivity.
+- Rate of pay is $12.46 for subcontract and packaging work paid on a piece rate basis.
+RCS holds a Special Wage Certificate from the Department of Labor which allows RCS to pay participants based on productivity.

 - Job placement, job coaching, assessments, transition services for high school students, and benefits counseling.

 - Individual Placement and Support (IPS) is a strength-based, outcome-focused approach to employment for people with serious mental illness and/or co-occurring substance use disorders.
-Employment services are integrated with mental health treatment.
-IPS assisted 32 individuals in 2017.
-Of those, 26 obtained employment.
+Exemplary fidelity awarded.

 The Birth to Three Program is for eligible infants and toddlers with developmental delays and could include those diagnosed with cognitive delays, physical impairments, sensory problems, speech and language delays, or emotional disturbances.